alpsla/pr-reviewer-v2/docs/content/PROJECT_PLAN.md

 This document outlines the current status, priorities, and implementation plan for the PR Reviewer project.
 It combines the information from the previous CURRENT_TASKS.md and IMPLEMENTATION_PLAN.md for easier reference.

-**Last Updated:** March 9, 2025
+**Last Updated:** March 14, 2025

 ## Current Status & Priorities

 ### Current Focus
+- **Two-Tier Data Collection**: Implementing a new approach to data collection that balances immediate feedback with comprehensive analysis
-- **Repository Access Verification**: Implementing access checks for private repositories
+- **Repository Access Verification**: Improving access checks for private repositories
 - **Core Functionality Integration**: Integrating PR analysis functionality with UI
 - **Repository Analysis Limits**: Adding tracking for repository analysis counts
 - **Results Visualization**: Testing and refining the visualization of analysis results
-- **Advanced Features**: Implementing additional features for paid tier users

 ### Recent Accomplishments
+- ✅ Fixed pagination in GitHub API client to retrieve ALL files/data for large PRs
+- ✅ Implemented two-tier data collection system for improved user experience
+- ✅ Added background data collection with progress indicators
+- ✅ Created database schema for comprehensive repository data
+- ✅ Implemented data collectors for repository structure, dependencies, security, and performance
+- ✅ Added API endpoints for two-tier data collection
+- ✅ Updated UI to show data collection progress
 - ✅ Implemented repository access verification for private repositories
-- ✅ Added visual indicators for private repositories in the UI
-- ✅ Created comprehensive error handling for repository access issues
-- ✅ Implemented repository fingerprinting to uniquely identify repositories across users
-- ✅ Added database schema for tracking analysis counts
-- ✅ Created API endpoints for checking and incrementing analysis counts
-- ✅ Set up free tier limits enforcement
 - ✅ Completed full user authentication flow integration
 - ✅ Implemented dashboard page with user info, stats, and quick actions
 - ✅ Created analyze page with PR URL input and validation